azhirnov/FrameGraph/docs/RayTracing.md

 // set number of hit shaders per geometry instance,
 // for example: for primary ray and for shadow ray.
-// 'sbtRecordStride' in ray-gen shader must have same value build_tlas.SetHitShadersPerInstance( 2 );
+// specialization constant 'sbtRecordStride' in ray-gen shader will be initialized with same value. build_tlas.SetHitShadersPerInstance( 2 );

 // enqueue task that builds the TLAS.